RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 ### The Thought Sequence

 Next we want to implement a "thinking" sequence similar to the speech sequence we described in the previous section.
 The general outline will be similar: first we ask if it's time to think, and then if it is we'll run a `chat_node` to generate some text to speak.
-First the `TimeToThink` conditional:
+First the `TimeToThink` condition node:

 ```python linenums="1"
 class TimeToThink(dendron.ConditionNode):